LauraKirby/aspera-ibm-analytics-api/setup.md

 # System and Application Setup

-This page take you through the necessary setup to prepare your local system and Aspera on Cloud (AoC) so that you can make API calls to the Activity app.
+This tutorial takes you through the necessary setup to prepare your local system and Aspera on Cloud (AoC) so that you can make API calls to the Activity app.

 There are two main procedures: